 Felines are lacking ferments that can process the linalyl acetate and linalool contained in lavender, which makes the plant and products containing it extremely toxic.

 Lavender oil is especially dangerous for cats, as it is much more concentrated than the plant itself.
-And if consumed, will most likely cause severe poisoning.
+The toxic components, linalool and linalyl acetate, can lead to severe health risks if ingested.

 However, in general, cats are much smaller than dogs, and it will take a significantly lower amount of lavender to cause poisoning.
 So to avoid all the risks, it’s better not to use any lavender products on or near your feline companion and use alternatives that have been specifically designed for helping cats.